Which of the following lists correctly identifies the four main p... | Channels for Pearson+

 1

-Step 1: Understand the concept of natural selection as described by Charles Darwin.
+Step 1: Begin by understanding the concept of natural selection as described by Charles Darwin.
 Natural selection is the process by which organisms better adapted to their environment tend to survive and produce more offspring.

-Step 2: Identify the four main principles of natural selection.
-These principles are: variation, inheritance, high rate of population growth, and differential survival and reproduction.
+Step 2: Recognize that the four main principles of natural selection are essential for explaining how traits become more or less common in a population over time.

-Step 3: Clarify each principle: Variation refers to differences in traits among individuals in a population.
-Inheritance means that traits can be passed from parents to offspring.
-High rate of population growth leads to competition for limited resources.
-Differential survival and reproduction indicate that individuals with advantageous traits are more likely to survive and reproduce.
+Step 3: Analyze each option provided in the problem.
+For example, 'Competition, cooperation, mimicry, camouflage' are ecological interactions or survival strategies, not principles of natural selection.

-Step 4: Compare the provided options to the principles of natural selection.
-Eliminate options that do not align with the principles described above.
+Step 4: Evaluate the correct answer: 'Variation, inheritance, high rate of population growth, differential survival and reproduction.'
+These principles explain how genetic differences (variation) are passed down (inheritance), how populations grow, and how certain traits lead to better survival and reproduction.

-Step 5: Select the option that matches the principles of natural selection: 'Variation, inheritance, high rate of population growth, differential survival and reproduction.'
+Step 5: Conclude that understanding these principles helps explain the mechanism of evolution and why certain traits become prevalent in a population over generations.

 Watch next